AdobeDocs/experience-manager-guides.en/help/product-guide/install-conf-guide/workspace-settings.md

 >[!NOTE]
 >
 > In the On-premise setup prior to version 5.2, the **Settings** option appears in the Editor's tab bar.
-In the Cloud Service setup and On Premise setup with 5.2 version onwards, this option has been renamed to **Workspace settings**.
+For Cloud Services and On-Premise configurations in version 5.2 and later, this option has been renamed to **Workspace settings**.
 All existing configuration options available under **Editor settings** remain unchanged.
 > ![Editor setting for On-premise](assets/editor-settings-on-prem.png){width="650"}